 Nine questions to ask yourself when preparing to pitch a CMMS

 What is it going to cost?
-You might not know an exact number, but come with some estimates and options.
+You might not know the exact number, but come with some estimates and options.

 What problem will it solve?
 Point to real-life examples of how a CMMS can reduce risk and present quantifiable benefits of solving the problem.